 DME billing is known to be a tiresome process because of the various complications and dependencies that come with it.
-Moreover once claims are filed, the process of tracking and ensuring timely follow-ups can be very time consuming.
-Added to this, although disruptive but helpful ICD-10 coding system has led to a series of changes which has led to increase in investment in terms of staff training and IT infrastructure investment.
-Further, the increased scrutiny on the coding and billing errors, has increased the stress on the core section of the billing process- the billers and coders, which in turn leads to decreased productivity causing reduced cash flows which impacts the Revenue Cycle.
+Moreover, once claims are filed, the process of tracking and ensuring timely follow-ups can be very time-consuming.
+Added to this, although disruptive but helpful ICD-10 coding system has led to a series of changes which has led to increasing investment in terms of staff training and IT infrastructure investment.
+Further, the increased scrutiny on the coding and billing errors has increased the stress on the core section of the billing process- the billers and coders, which in turn leads to decreased productivity causing reduced cash flows which impact the Revenue Cycle.

 However, if the DME billing process is streamlined, hurdles identified, thorough knowledge of payer guidelines are imbibed, can help reduce dependencies and turnaround time, especially in the claims department.
 Leveraging domain knowledge expertise and maintaining compliance to HIPAA rules and regulations, maintain all records and audit process, goes a long way in reducing turnaround time and improving the Revenue Cycle Management process